mclhtay/Interview-Prep/README.md

 ### User Settings

-You can now have a <your name>.setting.json file under the UserSettings directory with a field: `"preferredLanguage": "<java or python>" ` which would get picked up when making matches there are also other commands, see `UserSettings/Example`
+You can now have a <your name>.setting.json file under the UserSettings directory with a field: `"preferredLanguage": "<java for example>" ` which would get picked up when making matches there are also other commands, see `UserSettings/Example`